Keyboard shortcuts

 To upgrade to a newer version of the linter, first uninstall it then follow the CLI or manual installation instructions.

 1. bevy_lint imports internal rustc libraries in order to hook into the compiler process.
-These crates are stored in a dynamic library that is installed with the rustc-dev component and loaded by bevy_lint at runtime.
+These crates are stored in a dynamic library that is loaded by bevy_lint at runtime.
 Uninstalling the nightly toolchain would remove this dynamic library, causing bevy_lint to fail.